 |Early flowering stage||Reduce the temperature range slightly to 68-78°F|

 |Late flowering stage||As well as lowering the humidity, you should also reduce temperatures to 64-75°F with a 5-10 degree drop at night|

-When it comes to finding the best soil for your cannabis plants, it is necessary to focus on water retention, drainage ability, and texture.
-In general, the best marijuana soil for Super Silver Haze will include the following:
+When it comes to finding the best soil for your cannabis plants, focus on water retention, drainage ability, and texture.
+In general, the best marijuana soil for Super Silver Haze will include the following qualities:

 - Holds water without becoming excessively muddy.